yasirsharif/Practice-Exams-Platform/eng-comp-y3.md

 - [ ] It grew bigger
       ⬆ Back to Top

-## Passage 5:

-"The baker made yummy cookies.
+### "The baker made yummy cookies.
 He put them in a big jar.
 Children came to buy the cookies.
 They loved the sweet taste."

-### Question 9: What did the baker make?
+Question 9: What did the baker make?

 - [ ] Bread
 - [ ] Cakes